When Your Mind Won’t Stop

 Write your worries out before sleeping.
 Your brain can rest knowing it won’t forget anything important.

 Turn off screens an hour before bed.
 Keep your room dark and cool.
 Try guided relaxation audio.
-Lack of sleep amplifies both ADHD and anxiety.
+Poor sleep is closely linked with worsened ADHD symptoms and increased anxiety.

 If you:

-…it may be time for clinical anxiety treatment.
+…it may be time for anxiety disorder treatment.
 Don’t wait for crisis mode — early support is far more effective.

 Our Mindful Health PHP (Partial Hospitalization Program) gives you intensive, structured therapy — five days a week — while letting you stay at home at night.
 It’s ideal for people needing more than weekly therapy but not inpatient care.